jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

     * I would have kept track of line and column information in the input so that when a syntax error is encountered, it would indicate issue with context.
     * I would have supported comments, and they would have been stripped out in the `Scanner` implementation.
     * I would not have leaked an `IndexOutOfBoundsException`.
 I would have caught it and returned an Exception that is specific to the `Scanner`.
 That is, it would have been an exception indicating that there were no more `Token`s without indicating a index issue.
     * I would have been more particular about alphanumerics starting with a letter.
 My current `Scanner` implementation will accept __123ABC__ as a token.
-Most scanners would balk at this.
+Most scanners would balk at an alphanumeric starting with a digit.
 * My implementation has two basic phases:
     * Split the String into tokens based upon whitespace.
-    * Refine each whitespace delimited token one symbol at a time with DSL defined symbols, such as `+`, `-`, `=`, etc., as their own tokens and all other symbols concatenated together as one token.
+    * Refine each whitespace delimited token one symbol at a time with DSL defined symbols, such as `+`, `-`, `=`, etc., as their own `Token`s and all other symbols concatenated together as one `Token`.
 * My implementation is a form of state machine.
 It’s evaluating the string one symbol at a time as it determines which are `Token`s.

 ```java